Indiana Supreme Court: Organization and jurisdiction

-The Court appoints three commissions to assist it in its exclusive jurisdiction over the practice of law in Indiana.
+The court appoints three commissions to assist it in its exclusive jurisdiction over the practice of law in Indiana.
 The role of the Board of Law Examiners is to "inquire into and determine the character, fitness, and general qualifications to be admitted to practice law as a member of the bar of the Indiana Supreme Court".
 The Disciplinary Commission is responsible for investigating grievances filed against members of the bar for misconduct and making disciplinary recommendations to the Supreme Court.
 The Commission for Continuing Legal Education administers, develops, and regulates continuing legal education requirements, mediation training standards, and attorney specialization programs.

 The Judicial Nominating Commission is responsible for recruiting and interviewing applicants to fill vacancies on the Indiana Supreme Court, the Court of Appeals, and the Tax Court.
 It then sends three nominees for each vacancy to the governor.
 The Judicial Qualification Commission investigates complaints of judicial misconduct and files charges where appropriate.
 Both commissions have the same members and are chaired by the chief justice.

-The entire Court takes part in the annual Judicial Conference of Indiana, which is attended by all of the state's judges, and recommends improvements to the Court and state judiciary.
-The Court is also responsible for implementing all laws passed by the Indiana General Assembly that affect the judiciary.
+The entire court takes part in the annual Judicial Conference of Indiana, which is attended by all of the state's judges, and recommends improvements to the state judiciary.
+The court is also responsible for implementing all laws passed by the Indiana General Assembly that affect the judiciary.
 The Division of Supreme Court Administration is staffed by clerks who oversee the fiscal management of the courts, including payroll and expenses.
-In addition, the division is responsible for maintaining the Court's records and assists in its administrative functions.
+In addition, the division is responsible for maintaining the court's records and assists in its administrative functions.